nitintiwari5002/anime-universe-explorer/README.md

 - &nbsp;&nbsp;&nbsp;&nbsp;**Key fields:** *Name, Rating, Genres, Type, Episodes, Members.*

 ## **🔎 Useful Information**
-- &nbsp;Users can now get the informationa about the anime based on the rating.
+- &nbsp;Users can now get the information about the anime based on the rating.
 - &nbsp;It will become easier to find the desired anime to be watched for.
 - &nbsp;Final but not the least, it will be handy to get the Information about the desired anime.
+- &nbsp;One can now get the most words types by the user; helping him to name his new anime as per the information.

 ## **🛠 Skills required**

 - 🔧 **Power Query** – Data cleaning & transformation
 - 📊 **Data Visualization** – Using Power BI to create interactive dashboards
 - 🔄 **Data Transformation** – Aggregations, filtering, and reshaping